Rekihyt/Sifu/notes.md

   of _what_ it evaluates to.
 For example, file IO, spawn/join threads.
-When pattern matching, strats in the match of a tag are matched as usual, but when encountered on the right they evaluated by invoking their matching compiler plugin, with any apps as args.
+When pattern matching, strats in the match of a tag are matched as usual, but when encountered on the right they evaluated by invoking their matching compiler plugin, with any pattern as args.
   - `$ lazy`: don't evaluate the expression until necessary
   - `$lazy 2` evaluate 2 expression deep
   - `$strict` force all evaluations to whatever depth